This article was last updated on March 16

 Note that the minimum PUA payment is still 50% of a states average weekly benefit amount and limited to the state’s maximum weekly benefit amount (WBA).

-As expected the new stimulus bill will increase the weekly supplementary/extra unemployment amount to $400 (from the current $300) for the weeks of unemployment ending after March 14, 2021, and ending on or before August 29, 2021.
-This is a total of 24 weeks and eligible claimants – those getting at least $1 from state and federal unemployment programs – can get a maximum of $9,600 if they qualify for all weeks covered in this new extension.
+The ARP stimulus bill initially had language to increase the weekly supplementary/extra unemployment amount to $400 (from the current $300).
+However to appease more moderate Democrats and keep the incentive to return to work (for higher wages) the amount was left the same as the $300 FPUC payment approved under the CAA COVID Relief bill.
+Payments for the $300 weekly payment will continue until the last week ending before September 6th, for a total of 25 weeks and eligible claimants – those getting at least $1 from state and federal unemployment programs – can get a maximum of $7,500 if they qualify for all weeks covered in this new extension.

-The PEUC program, which extends coverage for those who have exhausted regular and extended state unemployment, has also been extended for another 24 weeks, bringing the total amount of PEUC coverage to 48 weeks.
+The PEUC program, which extends coverage for those who have exhausted regular and extended state unemployment, has also been extended for another 29 weeks, bringing the total amount of PEUC coverage to 53 weeks.
+As noted above, the actual number of weeks available in the coverage period is only 25 weeks.

 There was an explicit clause to state that claimants receiving extended state unemployment benefits (as some states are providing due to high unemployment rates) shall not be eligible to receive PEUC until they have exhausted all rights to such extended benefits.
 So to get PEUC, you will first have to use up regular state unemployment and extended state benefits.

 You can see an earlier update on the above in this recent YouTube video.
-The final legislation to enact the above provisions still needs to work its way through Congress and will likely see some minor tweaks to get the required votes for passage, since there are a lot of items other than unemployment extensions up for discussion.
-Once approved and signed into law by the president, the Department of Labor (DOL) will then issue formal guidelines for state UI agencies to implement the new program extensions.
-All this will take some time (2 to 4 weeks), and hence the push by Congress to get this bill approved as soon as possible.
+Also the Department of Labor (DOL) has now issued formal guidelines for state UI agencies to implement the new program extensions over the next few weeks.
 I’ll track progress and post updates as they come to hand and you can subscribe to get the latest information.